Showing posts with label Psychology. Show all posts

 Consider a possible state of balance as a metaphorical tightrope walk.
 That balance, however, is a place of unstable equilibrium.
 It is like a newly sharpened pencil balanced precariously on its tip.
 With great effort, this balance may be momentarily realized, but the slightest disturbance — a mere flutter from the wings of a butterfly — can undo it, along with all the hard work that went into it.
 This is not the kind of balance I seek.

 The balance I seek, thus, is not an unstable but a stable equilibrium that is longer lasting.
 I seek to savor a glass of wine but not drink three.
-Perhaps this balance will arise from the tension between two opposing forces, coexisting in harmony.
-The encouraging past is that such examples of balance are already part of my existence.
+Perhaps this balance will also arise from the tension between two opposing forces, coexisting in harmony.
+The encouraging part is that such examples of opposing balance are already part of my existence.

 One such example is the tension between indulgence and restraint.
 Indulgence — the act of giving in to one’s desires — brings pleasure, excitement, and immediate gratification.
 Restraint, on the other hand, calls for discipline, patience, and long-term thinking.
 Alone, each force leads to extremes — indulgence to excess, ultimately harmful, and restraint to deprivation.
 When both are present, tempering one another, they guide life toward a middle ground of moderation.